m5stack/m5-docs/docs/en/quick_start/atom/atom_quick_start.md

 ## Menu option introduction

 Press and hold the middle key to turn on the power will enter the menu.
 In this mode, LED will cyclically change the color.
-Different colors represents for different options.
+Different colors represent for different options.

 <img src="assets/img/product_pics/core/minicore/atom/atom_00.webp" width="50%">